King's Royal Hussars: Brown beret

 The regiment wears a unique brown beret.
 This practice began when the 11th Hussars were mechanized in 1928.
 It was found that the traditional forage cap with a peak was inconvenient when peering through an armoured vehicle gunsight, so it was decided to adopt a beret.
 It is believed that the brown colour was selected by the then quartermaster's wife as a practical choice for working with oily vehicles, rather than horses.
 The beret was originally worn without a cap badge but with a broad crimson band.
 On almagamation with the 10th Hussars PWO (the senior regiment of the two), who had a red patch behind their cap badge, it was agreed in discussions between representatives of both regiments (10th and 11th) to retain the patch but the colour was changed to crimson to represent the crimson band.
 Since 2003 the Royal Wessex Yeomanry has also worn the brown beret.

-The Gurkha link
+Gurkhas

 The regiment wear the crossed kukri of the Gurkhas as an arm badge.
 This relates back to 1945 when C Squadron, 14th/20th King's Hussars assaulted the town of Medicina in Italy alongside the 2nd Battalion, 6th Gurkha Rifles, inflicting heavy losses on the German defenders despite being outnumbered.
 In commemoration of this action the 14th/20th King's Hussars adopted the crossed kukri badge, a tradition maintained by the regiment.